jronallo/microdata_schemaorg_example/source/code4lib.html.md

 they provide no deeper understanding of what the `article` is *about*.
 In many cases you are probably using a nicely normalized relational database or an XML document with a lot of fielded information about your resources.
-Putting that information in HTML loses a lot of what you already know.
 The trip metadata takes from the database or XML into HTML results in lost meaning.
 Maybe a human can read your field labels to understand your metadata, but that meaning is lost on machines.